kappagammatango/bills/Live Fire.md

 &nbsp;&nbsp;&nbsp; (b) Live Fire Training start date/times and end date/times shall be documented by each department.
 All live fire trainings shall have a marked perimeter line that signifies the training area if there are non-participants in the server being utilized.
 Departments shall ensure that non-participants are not within the the training area and shall be authorized to remove non-participants from the training area.
 Departments shall conduct the trainings in a server with less than 5 non-participants and shall make a reasonable effort to have the server closed to access by non-participants.
 The department shall not conduct a training in an area that is occupied, or could potentially be occupied (such as spawnpoints), by non-participants if they are present in the server, or if the server is not closed to non-participants.

+&nbsp;&nbsp;&nbsp;  (c) All players assocaiated with a Live Fire Training must show their name at all times while participating in the live fire training.

 <br/>

 ---